CCALI/QuizbotReplit/README.md

    ```

    #### Note on Models
-   The current chat completions are tailored for OpenAI.
-If you are using a local model (llama7b, Mistral7b, etc.) you will have to adjust services/openai_service.py to conform to your model's requirements.
+   The current chat completions are tailored for OpenAI or Mistral 7b running on Ollama.
+If you are using a local model (llama7b, Claude Sonnet, etc.) you will have to adjust services/openai_service.py to conform to your model's requirements.

 ### Local Setup
 1. Clone the repository